beresandras/image-augmentation-layers-keras/README.md

   resources (such as a Colab Notebook, or a personal machine)
 - deployment is easier as the data preprocessing pipeline is encapsulated in the model, and does not have to be reimplemented when deploying it

+The default augmentation parameters correspond to mild, conservative image augmentations.

 ## Usage: minimal example
 ``` python